 If you have any information about this case, please contact the Los Angeles Sheriff’s Department at (213) 229-1700.

-James Lee Jacobs grew up in the rough street in Dorchester, Massachusetts, yet he managed to graduate high school in Marblehead and go on to serve in the military.
+James Lee Jacobs grew up on the rough streets in Dorchester, Massachusetts, yet he managed to graduate high school in Marblehead and go on to serve in the military.
 He would attain the rank of Sergeant and would go off to war in Iraq.
 Despite suffering from the trauma of war, he was working full time and going to college to be an electrical engineer.
 On March 30th 2007, Jacobs was outside of his Range Rover on McLellan Street in Dorchester (Boston).
 He was waiting for a tow service because the tires on his car had been slashed.
 While he waited, a person in the neighborhood said that Jacob had 3 men approach him.
 An argument started and Jacobs was shot 18 times in the back.
 He was brutally murdered, just a few miles from where he grew up.

 James Lee Jacobs served his country by fighting an enemy overseas.
 He was killed by enemies from his own country.
 If you have any information about this crime, please call the Boston Police Department at (617) 343-4330.